ZXYUIX/CLONEE/README.md

 ## SearchX

 > A simple Telegram Bot for searching data on Google Drive.
 Able to clone data from Drive / AppDrive / DriveApp / GDToT / GDFlix / DriveLinks / DriveBit / DriveSharer / HubDrive / KatDrive / Kolop / DriveFire  links.
+It can also bypass shorten links (Only GPlinks, Rocklinks, Adf.ly and droplink).
 Supports MongoDB for storing authorized users record.

 </p>